 In this way, mushrooms can produce unfavourable side effects, such as triggering emotional or mental health issues or distress or facilitating accidents if you choose to drive or operate machinery while under the influence.

-A big proponent of this is because the actual levels of psilocybin in any variety of magic mushrooms is unknown.
+A big proponent of this is because the actual levels of psilocybin in any variety of magic mushrooms are unknown.

 In other words, many different types of mushrooms can vary significantly in their psychoactive potency, which makes it incredibly challenging to determine the length and intensity of a trip.